 The early childhood education curriculum is designed for students who wish to complete the first two years of a program toward teacher certification.
 This curriculum will meet the lower division requirements for transfer to a senior institution granting the bachelor's degree in early childhood education.
-Due to varying requirements at fouryear institutions, students are encouraged to select courses in consultation with an education advisor.
+Due to varying requirements at four year institutions, students are encouraged to select courses in consultation with an education advisor.

 First Year Hours

 EDU 210 Child and Adolescent Development 3

 EDU 223 Instructional Aids and Equipment 1

-◆ ENGL 1010, 1020 Composition I, II 6
+♦ ENGL 1010, 1020 Composition I, II 6

 HEA 221 Safety and First Aid 3

-HIST History Sequence 1 6
+♦ HIST History Sequence 6

-MATH 1410 Number Concepts/Algebra Structures 3 3 3
+♦ MATH 1410 Number Concepts/Algebra Structures 3

-MATH 1420 Problem Solving/Geometry 3
+MATH Problem Solving/Geometry 3 3 3

-SPCH 201 Basic Speech Communication 3
+♦ SPCH 201 Basic Speech Communication 3

 Humanities Elective 3

 First Year Total 31

-Second Year
+Second Yea ar

-BIOL 1110 General Biology I or
+♦ BIOL 1110 General Biology I or

-BIOL 1120 General Biology II 4
+♦ BIOL 1120 General Biology II 4

 EDU 231 Field Experiences I 2

-♦ ENGL Sophomore Literature Electives 1 6
+♦ ENGL Sophomore Literature Electives 6

-GEOG 201 World Geography I or
+1210 World Geography I or

-GEOG 2310 Human Geography 3
+♦ GEOG 1220 Human Geography 3

-GEOL 1040 Physical Geology or
+♦ GEOL 1040 Physical Geology or

-GEOL 1050 Historical Geology 4
+1050 Historical Geology 4

 MSC 1012 Intro to Physical Sciences 4

-SOC 201 Intro to Sociology or
+♦ SOC 201 Intro to Sociology or

-SOC 211 Cultural Anthropology 3
+♦ SOC 211 Cultural Anthropology 3

 Elective 3

-Second Year Total 29
+Second Year Total TOTAL HOURS 29 60

-TOTAL HOURS 60

-1For specific natural science course recommendations, students should consult the catalog of the senior institution they plan to attend.
+For specific natural science course recommendations, students should consult the catalog of the senior institution they plan to attend.
 Some senior institutions require a natural science sequence (two courses within the same discipline).

-Students pursuing this area of study will be advised by the Social and Behavioral Sciences Division.
+Students pursing this area of study will be advised by the Social and Behavioral Sciences Division.

 Curriculum Guides are suggested courses of study which may include more or less than the RSCC degree requirements.
 They are not intended to represent requirements for any particular college or university.
 Students should consult articulation agreements, the catalog of the school to which they intend to transfer, and their advisor for specific degree requirements.
-Actual RSCC degree requirements appear on page 91.
+Actual RSCC degree requirements appear on page 93.